Meat Cooking Temperatures And Meat Temps

 Don’t overcook the meat!

-The best way to avoid overcooking the meat is by using a good meat thermometer.
-Meat should be removed from the grill, pan or the oven 5 – 7 degrees before you reach the desired internal temperature.
 The temperature of meat will continue to rise as it rests.
-However, this doesn’t apply to poultry and fish because they don’t retain heat the same as the meat.
+However, this doesn’t apply to poultry and fish because they don’t retain heat like red meat.

-Rest the meat before you carve it.
+rest the meat before carving

 Clean up.